Ichor (NASDAQ:ICHR) Given New $64.00 Price Target at Needham & Company LLC

-Ichor (NASDAQ:ICHR) had its target price hoisted by Needham & Company LLC from $46.00 to $64.00 in a research note released on Wednesday morning, The Fly reports.
-The brokerage currently has a buy rating on the technology company’s stock.
+Ichor (NASDAQ:ICHR) had its target price upped by Needham & Company LLC from $46.00 to $64.00 in a research note released on Tuesday morning, Benzinga reports.
+Needham & Company LLC currently has a buy rating on the technology company’s stock.

-A number of other equities analysts also recently issued reports on the stock.
-B. Riley increased their price target on shares of Ichor from $63.00 to $75.00 and gave the stock a buy rating in a research note on Monday, April 5th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Ichor from $42.00 to $50.00 and gave the company a buy rating in a research report on Wednesday, February 3rd.
-DA Davidson increased their target price on shares of Ichor from $50.00 to $75.00 and gave the stock a buy rating in a report on Wednesday, April 14th.
-Zacks Investment Research raised shares of Ichor from a hold rating to a buy rating and set a $66.00 target price for the company in a report on Monday.
-Finally, Cowen raised their price target on Ichor from $48.00 to $61.00 and gave the stock an outperform rating in a research report on Wednesday, April 14th.
-Eight investment analysts have rated the stock with a buy rating, The company has an average rating of Buy and a consensus price target of $56.88.
+Other research analysts also recently issued reports about the company.
+DA Davidson lifted their target price on Ichor from $50.00 to $75.00 and gave the stock a buy rating in a research note on Wednesday, April 14th.
+Zacks Investment Research upgraded Ichor from a hold rating to a buy rating and set a $66.00 target price for the company in a research note on Monday, April 19th.
+B. Riley lifted their target price on Ichor from $63.00 to $75.00 and gave the stock a buy rating in a research note on Monday, April 5th.
+Cowen boosted their price target on Ichor from $48.00 to $61.00 and gave the company an outperform rating in a research note on Wednesday, April 14th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price target on Ichor from $42.00 to $50.00 and gave the company a buy rating in a research note on Wednesday, February 3rd.
+Eight research analysts have rated the stock with a buy rating, The company presently has a consensus rating of Buy and an average price target of $56.88.

 Ichor Holdings Ltd. engages in designing, engineering, and manufacturing fluid delivery subsystems for semiconductor capital equipment.
 It offers gas and chemical delivery systems, which are key elements of the process tools used in the manufacturing of semiconductor devices.
 The firm also manufactures precision machined components, weldments, and proprietary products for use in fluid delivery systems for direct sales to its customers.